 - 5 medium to large fresh cucumbers

 - 1/2 teaspoon coriander seeds

 - 1/4 teaspoon yellow mustard seeds

 - 2 tablespoons pickling salt or kosher salt

 - Slice your cucumbers into spears or if small pickling cucumbers, keep whole.

 - Pack them into a quart jars, super tight.

-- Toss in the garlic, dill, mustard, coriander, peppercorns, and red pepper flakes in on top.
+- Add garlic, dill, mustard, coriander, peppercorns, and red pepper flakes in on top.

-- In a separate bowl, mix 2 cups of water and 2 tablespoons of sea salt until salt dissolves.
-Pour in water over cucumbers and spices into jar (or as much of the water that fits).
-Be sure that the cucumbers are completely submerged in the water - this can be done by having them super super packed in and filling the jar to the brim with the salt water.
+- In a separate bowl, mix 2 cups of water and 2 tablespoons of pickling salt or kosher salt until it dissolves.
+Pour in water over cucumbers and spices into jars (or as much of the water that fits).
+Be sure that the cucumbers are completely submerged in the water.
+See recipe notes.

 - Loosly cover the jars with lids, place on a baking sheet or plate to collect brine overflow and store in a cool dry place to ferment for at least 3 days